 The physician landscape is becoming increasingly organized, professionalized and commercialized.
 Physician organizations across all specialties face increasing demands for technology infrastructure, rapid changes in medical science, more rigorous standards of care, complex coding and billing requirements, and a gradual shift to value-based care.
 Traditionally small, physician groups simply do not have the financial or operational wherewithal to keep up with the pace of evolution.

 With scale, ability to invest and operational acumen, however, physician groups will be able not only to address increasing performance requirements, but also to exploit the tremendous value-capture opportunities in value-based care as well as in adjacent products and services.
 In the next 20 years, we expect most every specialty will have large physician enterprises representing 50% to 70% of the practicing physician base.

 L.E.K. has supported advancing physician enterprises for over 25 years, starting in the original period of corporatization in the 1990s.
 We have completed approximately 100 transaction-related and commercial due diligence projects for physician practice management organizations, physician groups and related entities across approximately 75% of key physician specialties for strategic and financial investors.

-Leveraging our extensive experience and reflecting our commitment to supporting physician enterprises through this transition, we launched the Physician Practice Management Institute.
-The PPM Institute supports the development and dissemination of best practices across enterprises.
+Leveraging our extensive experience and reflecting our commitment to supporting physician enterprises through this transition, we launched the Physician Practice Management (PPM) Insights Center.
+The PPM Insights Center supports the development and dissemination of best practices across enterprises.
 We work with growing physician groups, larger physician enterprises, corporatized specialty care providers, tech-enabled suppliers and the investors funding this transition to make the critical strategic decisions fomented by the rapid evolution of this healthcare services sector.

 Key questions and challenges